 - Bullock IMAX® Theatre – Film experiences at the museum site itself.

-- University of Texas campus – Historic buildings and green spaces.
+- University of Texas campus – Historic buildings and green spaces – including the LBJ Presidential Library.

 - Capitol Visitor Centre – Exhibits on Texas government and history.